-Best estimate liability: The best estimate liability represents the expected present value of future cash-flows related to insurance and reinsurance obligations in force at valuation date.
-The best estimate liability is calculated on a gross of reinsurance basis, i.e. without any deduction of the amounts recoverable from reinsurance contracts and special purpose vehicles.
+Best estimate liabilities: The best estimate liabilities represents the expected present value of future cash-flows related to insurance and reinsurance obligations in force at valuation date.
+The best estimate liabilities is calculated on a gross of reinsurance basis, i.e. without any deduction of the amounts recoverable from reinsurance contracts and special purpose vehicles.